 There was a second New York session for Duke on September 22, 1953, when a further two songs were recorded: "Confusion Juice" and "Come On Back To Daddy."
 Neither was ever released.
 Billy doesn't remember a song called "Confusion Juice," but suspects that it was an early try at "Confucius," a song later done for Herald.
 It was probably just misspelled in the master book.

 In early 1954, the Billy Dawn Quartet auditioned for Atlantic Records by singing "Money Honey."
-While Atlantic wasn't overly impressed with the group, they liked Billy's voice and, when Clyde McPhatter was drafted in May of that year, they approached Billy about replacing him.
+While Atlantic wasn't overly impressed with the group, they liked Billy's voice and, when Clyde McPhatter was drafted in May of that year, they approached Billy about replacing him in the Drifters.
 It was a tempting offer, but Billy chose to stick with his group.